-Do You Know Your Red Wings Trivia?
+Do You Know Your Detroit Red Wings Trivia?

 What was the name of the Red Wings’ first arena?

-The Olympia, located at 5920 Grand River Avenue in the Motor City, was home to the Red Wings from 1927 to 1987.
+The Olympia, located at 5920 Grand River Avenue in the Motor City.

+Going back to the franchise’s beginning, the Detroit Cougars played their first season at the Border Cities Arena in Windsor, Ontario.
+For the 1927-28 season, the Cougars moved into the new Detroit Olympia.
+That was the franchise’s home rink until December 27, 1979.
+The Wings left the Olympia for Joe Louis Arena where they played through the 2016-17 season.
+The Red Wings are scheduled to begin play at Little Caesars Arena for the 2017-18 season, with the first regular season game to be played on October 5, 2017, against the Minnesota Wild.

 In the 1995-96 season, the Red Wings finished with how many points?